bramus/google-maps-polygon-moveto/README.md

 # google.maps.Polygon.moveTo()

-Move a Polygon on Google Maps V3 to a new LatLng() Built by Bramus! - [http://www.bram.us/](http://www.bram.us/)
+Programmatically move a `google.maps.Polygon` to a new `google.maps.LatLng` using Google Maps V3 Built by Bramus! - [http://www.bram.us/](http://www.bram.us/)

 ## About

-`google.maps.Polygon.moveTo()` is a Google Maps extension allowing one to programmatically move a `google.maps.Polygon` on the map without any user/mouse interaction.
-Works with both geodesic _(polygons that follow the curvature of the earth)_ and non-geodesic _(straight)_ polygons.
+Since Google Maps v3.11 it's possible to move around a `google.maps.Polygon` by using the mouse _(if the `draggable` property is set to `true`)_. `google.maps.Polygon.moveTo()` is a Google Maps extension augmenting that functionality by allowing one to programmatically move a `google.maps.Polygon` on the map without any user/mouse interaction.
+The script works with both geodesic _(polygons that follow the curvature of the earth)_ and non-geodesic _(straight)_ polygons.

 ## Installation